Battle of Smolensk (1941): Background and planning

 On 22 June 1941, the Axis nations invaded the Soviet Union in Operation Barbarossa.
-At first, the campaign met with spectacular success, as the surprised Soviet troops were not able to offer coordinated resistance.
+At first, the campaign found spectacular success, as the surprised Soviet troops were not able to offer coordinated resistance.
 After three weeks of fighting, the Germans had reached the Dvina and Dnieper rivers and planned for a resumption of the offensive.
 The main attack, aimed at Moscow, was carried out by Army Group Centre (Fedor von Bock).
-Its next target on the way to the Soviet capital was the city of Smolensk.
+Its next target enroute to the Soviet capital was the city of Smolensk.
 The German plan called for the 2nd Panzer Group (later 2nd Panzer Army) to cross the Dnieper, closing on Smolensk from the south, while the 3rd Panzer Group (later 3rd Panzer Army) was to encircle the town from the north.

-After their initial defeats, the Red Army began to recover and took measures to ensure a more determined resistance and new defensive line was established around Smolensk.
+After their initial defeats, the Red Army began to recover and took measures to ensure a more determined resistance, with a new defensive line established around Smolensk.
 Stalin placed Field Marshal Semyon Timoshenko in command and transferred five armies out of the strategic reserve to Timoshenko.
 These armies had to conduct counter-offensives to blunt the German drive.
 The German high command (OKW) was not aware of the Soviet build-up until they encountered them on the battlefield.

 Facing the Germans along the Dnieper and Dvina rivers were stretches of the Stalin Line fortifications.
 The defenders were the 13th Army of the Western Front and the 20th Army, 21st Army and the 22nd Army of the Soviet Supreme Command (Stavka) Reserve.
 The 19th Army was forming up at Vitebsk, while the 16th Army was arriving at Smolensk.

 In Soviet histories, the great Battle (Srazheniye) of Smolensk (10 July – 10 September 1941) is divided into the following phases and operations: